-McConnell enters her second season with the Nittany Lions in 2025-26 and owns nine years of coaching experience.
+McConnell enters her third season with the Nittany Lions in 2026-27 and owns 10 years of coaching experience.

 In 2024-25, the Penn State men’s team collected five meet wins, while the women’s team captured four meet wins.